matrix-org/matrix.org/CONTENT.md

 This documentation is about helping you create new content that the static site generator will accept.
 To get your content actually deploy on matrix.org, you need to be familiar with git, GitHub and Pull Requests.
 If that's not the case, we suggest either finding someone who is and can help, or dropping us a line in the [Matrix.org Website chat room](https://matrix.to/#/#matrix.org-website:matrix.org).

+## General tips

+### Internal links

+Zola can automatically check internal links if they are added using the [Zola internal link syntax](https://www.getzola.org/documentation/content/linking/#internal-links).

+Tl;dr: Linking to a file located at content/pages/about.md would be `[my link](@/pages/about.md)`.

+There are some edge cases, for example this can only work when a file generating a page actually exists, e.g. not for entirely generated pages such as the blog's `/category/` pages.
+We collect such issues in [#2829](https://github.com/matrix-org/matrix.org/issues/2829) and welcome ideas to improve this approach.

+We still prefer this approach on a best effort basis as it has already proven useful.

 ## Publishing to the blog

 Articles on the blog are written in the markdown format.
 Markdown should generally be the same everywhere, but there are small variations around what you can or can't do with it.
 Zola supports the [CommonMark variant](https://commonmark.org/help/) of Markdown.
 Note that Zola's Markdown parser is pedantic about links and requires to use `<>` around a link without title.